Finding shrubs for cool, shady, damp garden spaces can be challenging and Hydrangeas are an excellent solution for this environment!

 As new varieties are becoming available, some have more sun tolerance.

 Grow Hydrangeas in high-quality, moist, well-draining soil.
 Water them deeply and watch for signs of dehydration.
 Wilted or flagging leaves and yellowed, dry, crispy leaves are indications of water stress.

 A layer of garden mulch is good for Hydrangeas.
 Spread 7.5-10 cm (3-4″) on the ground around the base of the trunk extending to the drip line.
 Mulch helps to level out soil temperatures, keeps roots cool, improves water retention, and keeps weeds at bay.
-Don’t allow mulch to rest up against the bark because it can weaken the bark.
+Don’t allow mulch to rest up against the bark because it can weaken the bark integrity.

 Related: For more on mulch, see What is Mulch?
 Making Gardening Magic with Mulch

 Mix in a little bone meal into the soil when the Hydrangea is initially planted and then fertilize yearly with a slow-release fertilizer like 20-20-20 or 10-10-10.